 Establish Project Goals

 The first thing to do when planning an apartment renovation is to establish your goals.
-Always start with big decisions and then work your way down to smaller more detailed decisions.
+Always start with big decisions and work your way down to smaller, more detailed decisions.
 If you are on a budget I would make a list of items that you need, items that you want, and then a wish list.
 Prioritizing is important.

 Hire an Architect